 On March 20, 2000, the full Board approved a revised version of the proposed long-term incentive plan.
 The plan intends to provide incentives and rewards to senior management based upon long-term performance of the Company's strategic plan and stock price appreciation, in a way which aligns management's goals with stockholder interests.
-Under the approved plan, executives were categorized into a "tier," with the members of each tier receiving awards of stock options and, for some tiers, grants of restricted stock based upon the accomplishment of annual criteria that collectively move the Company toward the accomplishment of the Company's strategic plan.
-All stock options awarded vest ratably over a five year period, with one-third vesting annually beginning three years after the date of grant, with an exercise price equal to the market price on the date of the award.
-All restricted stock awards vest ratably over a four year period, with one-third vesting annually beginning two years after the grant.
+Under the approved plan, executives were categorized into a "tier," with the members of each tier receiving awards of stock options and, for some tiers, grants of restricted stock based upon the accomplishment of annual criteria that collectively move the Company towards the accomplishment of the Company's five-year strategic plan.
+All stock options awarded would vest ratably over a five year period, with one-third vesting annually beginning three years after the grant, and may be exercised at the market price on the date of the award.
+All restricted stock awards would vest ratably over a four year period, with one-third vesting annually beginning two years after the grant.
 All restricted stock awards are canceled in the event that the annual performance criteria are not met.
-With two exceptions, the restricted stock grants made in 2000 were canceled as the Company did not achieve its operating targets.
+With two exceptions, the restricted stock grants made in 2000 were cancelled as the Company did not achieve its operating targets.